myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > But I will not open the mystery of family today.
 >
-> I only write one thing: land that can make children ask about a yard may be more dangerous to sadness than land that only shows off mountains.
+> I only write one thing: Land that can make children ask about a yard may be more dangerous to sadness than land that only shows off mountains.
 >
 > That's all.
 I am leaving.
 Do not miss me too much.
 Later this log will become not objective.
 Since when has [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) been objective anyway?
 >